tylerconstance/cms-version-checker/README.md

 Currently, the script's not set up to be executable.
 Feel free to add the proper shebang to the top of the file, put it in the directory you like, and chmod u+x so it can be executed.
 It'll also be nice to write out to a proper CSV file instead of setting a variable.
 Also, we're not going through directories recursively, so if your CMS isn't in the top-level account directory and is somewhere else, e.g., accountname/blog/, the script won't find anything.

+It's possible that this script chokes on a few Drupal accounts.
+If it does, you can add exceptions in the if statement on line 24.
+If the script breaks, it also probably won't be in the right directory, so ```pwd``` and see where you are.

 A future update could also involve handling SSH-ing into each server so the script can be run from anywhere, and would ultimately return a .CSV file in the same directory.
 That would be sweet, but I can only sink so much time into this, haha.

 If you just need version numbers quickly, you can string together a few bash commands.
 From [this site](https://kb.iweb.com/entries/29801848-Verifying-CMS-versions-on-multiple-websites), try something like these: